Shaam-K/NightFall/README.md

 * The project is being hosted by me
 * <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">Project under GNU General Public License v3.0</a>

- Feel free to my project :  https://nightfall-app.herokuapp.com/ ( the website is not mobile friendly )
+ Feel free to see my project :  https://nightfall-app.herokuapp.com/ ( the website is not mobile friendly )

 # NightFall Weather Application :